reactivemarbles/DynamicData/README.md

 			.Subscribe(changeSet=>//do something with the result)
 ```

-There are a myriad of operators and
+And what's more is this is the tip of the iceberg.

 ### Ok I'll give it a go

 Install from Nuget:  https://www.nuget.org/packages/DynamicData
 Sample wpf project: https://github.com/RolandPheasant/TradingDemo
 Blog: http://dynamicdataproject.wordpress.com
 Feel free to feedback on twitter: [@RolandPheasant](https://twitter.com/RolandPheasant)